 #14.
 Visit the Vasishtha Caves

-Vasishtha cave, or gufa, is an ancient cave, and legend has it that Sage Vasishtha used to meditate in this cave with his wife for over hundreds of years.
+One of the more offbeat things to do in Rishikesh is drop by the Vasishtha cave, or gufa, an ancient cave.
+Legend has it that Sage Vasishtha used to meditate in this cave with his wife for over hundreds of years.
 He chose this place right between the sacred river Ganga and Gulab trees to attain positive spiritual energy.